-I hold an Arts and Humanities Research Council-funded PhD in History from the University of Glasgow (awarded 2020), and have held funded postdoctoral positions at the Institute of Historical Research, University of London (funded by the Economic History Society) and the University of Glasgow (funded by the Economic and Social Research Council).
+I hold an Arts and Humanities Research Council-funded PhD in History from the University of Glasgow (awarded 2020, as part of the UK-wide network ‘Women Negotiating the Boundaries of Justice: Britain and Ireland, c.
+1100-c.1750‘), and have held funded postdoctoral positions at the Institute of Historical Research, University of London (funded by the Economic History Society) and the University of Glasgow (funded by the Economic and Social Research Council).
 I am currently an Editorial Fellow at History Workshop Online, a digital radical history magazine and sister publication of History Workshop Journal.

 I am passionate about promoting women’s history in Scotland and tackling issues surrounding gender inequality and “inclusive justice”.
 I am currently a Steering Committee member of Women’s History Scotland and a council member of the Stair Society.
 I was elected an Associate Fellow of the Royal Historical Society in 2022, and was awarded runner-up in the Royal Historical Society’s David Berry Prize in 2021 for the best published article in Scottish history for an article on married women’s testaments.
 I am an Associate Research Fellow at Birkbeck, University of London, and a Fellow of the Raphael Samuel History Centre.